Configuration File Reference¶

 Integration with Component Defaults:

-Inputs declared in defaults.yml automatically integrate with the host template's component_defaults.
+Inputs declared in collection.yml automatically integrate with the host template's component_defaults.
 If a component default exists with a matching key, it will be used as the input value unless explicitly overridden in the insert() call.

 Validation Behavior: